-School may almost be back in session, but it is still summer - and it is hot!
-Get the family together for some pool time, grab some dinner on the patio at Traditions on the Lake, lounge around the pool with cold beverages, or gather around the fire pit for a bonding session before the kids go back to the dorms.
+School may be back in session, but summer temps are still sizzling!
+A weekend visit to see your student is a great opportunity to grab some dinner on the patio at Traditions on the Lake, lounge around the pool with cold beverages, or gather around the fire pit for a bonding session before the kids go back to the dorms.

 Feel like exploring Lake Hartwell or the areas around campus?
 Check out some of Clemson’s offerings:

 - Clemson Farmers Market -Every Thursday from 3-6 p.m. through September, find fresh fruits and veggies to take back home from the area’s farmers and growers.
 The Market is located at Patrick Square Village Green, 578 Issaqueena Trail.

 - The South Carolina Botanical Garden is a 295-acre garden located on the campus of Clemson University.
 Once you enter through the Fran Hanson Visitor's Center, you’ve got access to numerous different gardens, including the Camellia Garden, Wildlife Habitat Garden, Xeriscape Garden, Hosta Garden, 70-acre Schoenike Arboretum, Heritage Gardens, and nature trails.

 - Another popular attraction on campus is the Bob Campbell Geology Museum, which houses more than 10,000 minerals, rocks and fossils, as well as a wide variety of geological and paleontological exhibits.
 You’ll see one of Clemson’s first “tigers” - a Saber-tooth Tiger named Smiley, and the skull of a T-rex.

 - At the Brooks Center for the Performing Arts, see world-class professional dance, music, and theater performances in the large facility with numerous theatre spaces.
 Find out what performances are scheduled on the website.